Baijnath, Himachal Pradesh

 Baijnath is a town in the Kangra district of Himachal Pradesh, India.
 It is about 50 kilometers from district headquarters, Dharamshala.
-A temple of Lord Shiva (Baijnath) is situated there giving the town its name.
+A Hindu temple of Lord Shiva (Baijnath) is situated there giving the town its name.

 Geography

 Baijnath is a small township in the Dhauladhar range of the western Himalayas, 16 km from Palampur in Kangra District.
 It is also near Ravana.
 Other neighbouring towns are Paprola, Kangra (51 km) and Joginder Nagar.
+Rajiv Gandhi Government Post Graduate Ayurvedic College, Paprola is a government Ayurvedic medical college located in Paprola, Kangra district, Himachal Pradesh.
+The college is situated on National Highway 20, approximately 2 kilometers from the historic Baijnath Temple.